BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Language codes

-There is one interesting issue that stems from the need to identify and work with hundreds of languages.
+There is one interesting issue that stems from the need to work with hundreds of languages.
 Even the two currently implemented models use very different language codes.
 Finnish is denoted as `__fi__` in the M2M100's tokenizer while in NLLB200's tokenizer, the code is `fin_Latn`.
 The tokenizer's language codes can be acquired in code:

 ```python
 def get_language_codes():